horizoncarlo/distant-adventures-app/README.md

 Each player should join the same session/room, which is noted by a randomly generated 4-digit code (or a custom one can be set).
 Anyone in the same session can see and modify the Momentum.

 For more information on the game see https://horizongamesblog.wordpress.com/distant-adventures/

+#### Setup and Running
+For simplicity the app uses Bun and serves plain HTML/JS/CSS.
+Websockets are used under the hood for pushing state between interested players.